MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamScheduleShift.md

 The duration of a shift cannot be less than 1 minute or longer than 24 hours.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaTeamScheduleShift](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaTeamScheduleShift?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)